Potential Financial Steps for T-Mobile Employees in November

 The important thing is that these buckets are rarely allowed to mix.

-For instance, passive investments were once abused by higher income earners using them as tax shelters.
-That’s why they’re now accounted for separately.
-Passive activity losses (NOT your PAL!) generally don’t reduce earned income.
+Passive investments were once abused by higher earners who used them as tax shelters.
+Now, they’re tracked separately.
+Passive activity losses (not your PAL 😉) generally don’t reduce earned income.

-The same is usually true for investments.
-Investment losses normally don’t lower earned income and (therefore) taxes.
+The same is typically true for investments.
+Losses normally don’t lower earned income and, therefore, taxes.

 Tax Loss Harvesting

-If someone sold investments for the year which together realized $7,000 of gains, they would need to sell other investments which realize $10,000 in losses to arrive at the $3,000 net loss.
+If someone sold investments for the year which together had $7,000 of gains, that person would need to sell other investments which realize $10,000 in losses to arrive at the $3,000 net loss.

 Tax Gain Harvesting

-Their deductions and lower tax bracket might result in it making sense to sell investments before year end.
-They might pay less tax on the sale in 2023 than they would in future years!
+Because of their deductions and lower tax bracket, it may make sense to sell investments before year end.
+They might pay less tax on the sale in 2024 than they would later!

 3. Finalize Year End Charitable Contributions